hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/_examples/_example_driver.md

 *   **Dependency Injection:**  Consider making the browser (Chrome, Firefox, Edge) instances parameters to the `Driver` class to allow more flexibility in testing.

-This revised response is more robust and demonstrates a more complete approach to testing the example code using pytest and mocking.
+This revised response is more robust and demonStartes a more complete approach to testing the example code using pytest and mocking.
 Remember to adapt the path `hypotez.src.webdriver._examples._example_driver` if your module structure is different.
 Remember to replace placeholders like `src.webdriver._examples._example_driver` with the actual path to the module if it's in a different location.